ProfPrice/llama-fs/README.md

 One feature I actually removed from the original was the watcher daemon.
 This daemon could be enabled and used to "watch" a folder for new files being added, and organize them automatically.

-I found this feature to be unpredictable and unintuitive from an end-user perspective, so axed it.
-My design principles are instead focusing on integrating this more through right clicking on a folder you want organized, providing explicit instructions, and executing the task without hanging background processes or an AI moving files on you unexpectedly.
+I found this feature to be unintuitive from an end-user perspective, so axed it.
+My design principles are instead focusing on integrating this more through right clicking on a folder you want organized in File Explorer, quickly providing explicit instructions in a small popup, and executing the task without hanging background processes or an AI moving files on you unexpectedly.

 ## Inspiration